Key Takeaways

 Ideal Use Cases

-E-commerce with Product Feeds:- Shopping-focused businesses
+E-commerce with Product Feeds:

 - Large product catalogs